GeekyDev2002DG/PWM_shift_register_using_verilog/README.md

 # PWM_shift_register_using_verilog
-Here we create PWM shift register using Verilog
+Here we create 8bit shift register which is compatible with PWM outputs using Verilog